sunderedsystems/s5e.sunderedsystems.com/docs/druid.md

 - Wildshape is not totem armor—if the druid dies in Wildshape, they die.
 - Cast spells in Wildshape

+This is a spell that costs a Core Action or 2SD to activate.
+The druid rearranges their form, including worn or carried items (and stat block), into a chosen animal form.
+If it is not one of the druid’s known shapes, they must pass a stressed check to morph into and out of the shape, the difficulty of which is the highest stat of the shape they are shifting into plus 1 for every missing SD.
+The druid can use wisdom, knowledge, or influence to do so; however, they can only apply proficiency if proficient in the spellcasting ability being utilized.

+The druid may cast spells while in wildshape.
+Spells still require a focus, verbal, or somatic components.

 ## Class Talents and Fighting Styles

 - Start with 2 talents at level 1.